ultrabug/ultrabug.fr/docs/Tech Talks/2023/scylla-summit-2023.md

 This work and the numerous Open-Source contributions that we brought to the ScyllaDB community has been rewarded by the **Technical Achievement Award** from ScyllaDB.

-I'm feel very honored by this award as it demonstrates that any innovative idea pushed to its limits with the right people can end up in creative and breakthrough technical achievements... now live in production at Numberly!
+I feel very honored by this award as it demonstrates that any innovative idea can be transformed into breakthrough technical achievements and contributions.
+Now live in production at Numberly!